What is a UU?

 More than one thousand congregations make up the Unitarian Universalist Association (UUA), which represents our interests on a continental scale.

 The UUA grew out of the consolidation, in 1961, of two religious denominations, the Universalists, organized in 1793, and the Unitarians, organized in 1825.
 (See the UU Historical Society)

 The UUA provides resources and offers consultations to local congregations, creates religious education curricula, spurs social action efforts, expedites the settlement of professional religious leaders, supports Beacon Press, and produces pamphlets, devotional materials, and the bimonthly journal the UU World.

 The UUA works in concert with many other Unitarian Universalist organizations, the largest of which is the Unitarian Universalist Service Committee (UUSC).
 Since its early work aiding victims of Nazi oppression, the UUSC has been helping people help themselves through service and advocacy programs around the world.
 The Unitarian Universalist Women's Federation, an independent membership organization, represents, organizes, and acts on the concerns and issues of importance to UU women across the continent.
 Another related organization is the Unitarian Universalist Church of the Larger Fellowship, which provides a ministry to geographically isolated religious liberals.

 The best way is to come, see, think, and explore with us.
 A warm welcome awaits you.
 If you live in the Dayton, Ohio area, you can visit us Sundays at 11:00 am at the Miami Valley Unitarian Universalist Fellowship at 8690 Yankee Street, Washington Township.
 If outside the Dayton area, find a UU congregation near you.

 Marta Flanagan graduated from Smith College and received her master of divinity from Harvard Divinity School.
-She is co-minister at the Unitarian Universalist Church of Portsmouth, New Hampshire.
+She is minister at the First Parish Unitarian Universalist of Arlington, Massachusetts.